Greek islands for the perfect sunny vacation

 Guests can choose from a wide range of personalized body and facial treatments available at the Space Vitalité Chenot Spa, which includes a medical, biotechnology, aesthetic and wellness department.
 An outdoor pool, filled with sea water, is also offered on-site, while activities and facilities for children are also offered.

-Santorini, the most romantic island in Greece
+Santorini, the most romantic of the Greek islands

 Santorini is known as the most romantic Greek island.
 Santorini has become the ideal place for weddings and honeymoons in Greece, but the island also attracts celebrities and jet-setters from around the world.
 Luxury hotels that are perfect for honeymooners are everywhere on the island.